Brake Use During the GP

 The first section on the Thai track is characterised by long straightaways and stop-and-go braking, while the part in the middle features rounder curves that are closer together.
 The 4,554-metre lap ends with another violent braking section.

-During the course of one lap the riders apply their brakes for 26 seconds, which is six seconds more than Phillip Island.
-This holds true despite the fact that the lap average is identical on both tracks: 173 km/h.
-The brakes are used for almost nine minutes throughout the 20 laps of the race, which when combined with the air temperature, can translate into a dangerous rise in the temperature of the steel discs.
+During the course of one lap the riders apply their brakes for almost 25 seconds, which is four seconds more than Phillip Island.
+This holds true despite the fact that the lap average is identical on both tracks: 176 km/h (109 mph).
+The brakes are used for almost eight minutes and 15 seconds throughout the 20 laps of the race, which when combined with the air temperature, can translate into a dangerous rise in the temperature of the steel discs.

-Adding up all the forces exerted by a rider on the brake lever from start to chequered flag gives a value of more than 770 tons, which is equivalent to the weight of 7 scooters manoeuvring the streets of Thailand.
+Adding up all the forces exerted by a rider on the brake lever from start to chequered flag gives a value of almost 700 kgs (1,543 lbs).